vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

    For example [LogDNA's daemonset][logdna_daemonset].
 I assume this is limiting resources.
 Do we want to consider this?
-1. What the hell is going on with [Honeycomb's integration strategy][Hoenycomb integration]? :) It seems like the whole "Heapster" pipeline is specifically for system events, but Heapster is deprecated?
+1. What the hell is going on with [Honeycomb's integration strategy][honeycomb integration]? :) It seems like the whole "Heapster" pipeline is specifically for system events, but Heapster is deprecated?
    This leads me to my next question...
 1. How are we collecting Kubernetes system events?
 Is that outside of the